James Joseph Brown was an American singer, dancer, musician, record producer, and bandleader.

 James Brown later supported Democratic President Jimmy Carter, attending one of Carter's inaugural balls in 1977.

-Less than a year after Rodriguez died in 1996, James Brown hired Tomi Rae Hynie to be a background singer for his band and she later became his fourth wife.
+Less than a year later, James Brown hired Tomi Rae Hynie to be a background singer for his band.

 James Brown engaged in the off-label use of sildenafil, maintaining that it gave him "extra energy".